TREE PLANTING IN THE FALL IS BEST

 Spring is full of color, new growth, and typically a gardener’s most desirable and favorite time of year.
-However, what many individuals don’t realize is that fall supplies unexpected benefits for tree planting.
-While it might seem counter intuitive to plant during the fall when most trees are dropping their leaves, this GrangeKnows article explains just why fall is the ideal season for tree planting!
+However, what many individuals do not realize is fall provides unexpected benefits for tree planting!
+While it may seem counter-intuitive to plant during the fall when most trees are dropping their leaves, this GrangeKnows article explains just why fall is actually the ideal season for tree planting!

-Some gardeners can carry misconceptions and concerns about fall planting.
-The following section addresses common fallacies and provides further evidence into why fall is the misunderstood gardening season.
+Some gardeners carry misconceptions and concerns about fall tree planting.
+Keep reading as we address common fallacies and provide further evidence into why fall is a misunderstood gardening season.

 Q. Is the onset of frost going to kill my newly-planted tree when transplanting from a container?